segunolalive/website/src/posts/avoid-screen-reader-hints.md

 ---
 layout: layouts/post.njk
 title: Avoid Screen Reader Hints
+metaDesc: It can be tempting to provide control hints for screen readers, resist the urge.
+In this article, Segun explains why adding control hints can lead to a degraded experience for screen reader users.
-date: 2020-06-04T09:41:20.084Z
+date: 2020-06-08T05:53:10.222Z
 tags:
   - a11y
   - accessibility
 ---
-Recently, a colleague asked to add hints for screen readers on a custom UI widget we had worked on together but I refused.
+Recently, a colleague asked to add control hints for screen readers on a custom UI widget we had worked on together but I refused.
 Why?

 ## Background